harelba/q/test/BENCHMARK.md

 ## Hardware
 OSX Sierra on a 15" Macbook Pro from Mid 2015, with 16GB of RAM, and an internal Flash Drive of 256GB.

+## Running the benchmark

+* Create and activate a python 2.7 virtual environment called `py2-q`, and `pip install -r requirements.txt`
+* $ `./test-all BenchmarkTests.test_q_matrix`
+* Create and avtivate a python 3.x virtual environment called `py3-q`, and `pip install -r requirements.txt`
+* $ `./test-all BenchmarkTests.test_q_matrix`
+* Ensure that textql is installed
+* $ `./test-all BenchmarkTests.test_textql`

+The results from each of the benchmarks will be written to `<virtual-env-name>.benchmark-results`, and `textql.benchmark-results` for the textql test.

+* $ `paste py2-q.benchmark-results py3-q.benchmark-results textql.benchmark-results > all.benchmark-results`

+## Updating the benchmark markdown document file
+The results should reside in the following [google sheet](https://docs.google.com/spreadsheets/d/1Ljr8YIJwUQ5F4wr6ATga5Aajpu1CvQp1pe52KGrLkbY/edit?usp=sharing).

+* Paste `all.benchmark-results` to the google sheet, near "Fil raw results here".

+* All the graphs below will be updated automatically.

 ## Results

 ### 1 Column Table